PIVX-Project/PET4L/README.md

 If you are running PET4L from the source-code instead, you will need Python3 and several libraries installed.<br>
 Needed libraries are listed in `requirements.txt`.<br>
-From the `SPMT` directory, launch the tool with:
+From the `PET4L` directory, launch the tool with:
 ```bash
 python3 pet4l.py
 ```